-This transformative workshop will address the sincerity in every human being for narcissistic choices, defenses, and ways of being.
-Using a psychoanalytic point of view, we will explore how narcissism manifests itself as a deeply defaulted, and therefore unconscious process, that transcends a person’s race, sexuality, culture, and upbringing as a shorthand way to navigate a complicated universe—both internally and externally.
-We will work to provide alternative choice points for clinical practice, as well as a deep understanding of the narcissistic everyday mindset.
+A Dash of Madness will address the sincerity in every human being for narcissistic choices, defenses, and ways of being.
+Together, using a psychoanalytic point of view, we will explore how narcissism manifests itself as a deeply defaulted, and therefore unconscious process, that transcends a person’s race, sexuality, culture, and upbringing as a shorthand way to navigate a complicated universe—both internally and externally.
+We will work to provide and showcase alternative choice points for clinical practice, as well as a deep understanding of the narcissistic everyday mindset, in our patients and in ourselves.

 Through this workshop, participants will be able to: